-Correspondingly, m queries will end up in $\frac{4qm}{c}$ part lists.
-Given the fact that total number of cells can be computed as $\frac{1}{c^2}$, each cell will have part list of size 4qmc on the average.
+Correspondingly, m queries will end up in 4qm/c part lists.
+Given the fact that total number of cells can be computed as $1/c^2$ , each cell will have part list of size 4qmc on the average.

 For our implementation, the difference in time needed to process a cell when its part list is empty vs. when its part list has size one is very small.
-By choosing c such that 4qmc = 1, that is $c = \frac{1}{4qm}$, on the average, the size of a cells part list will be one.
-Since we are cosidering case where q > c, then the following must also be true: $q > \frac{1}{4qm}$ or $q > \frac{1}{2\sqrt{m}}$.
-Case 2: q < c.
-In this case i = 0 and q = x.
-It can be verified that if the corner is inside Set0 then Q is present in 1 part list (see Figure 3b), for Set1 this number is 2, and for Set2 it is 4.
+By choosing c such that 4qmc=1, that is c=1/4qm, on the average, the size of a cell's part list will be one.
+The case where q < c can be analyzed similarly.
+The final formula for choosing c is: